FAQ

 $135

 Please note: This is our goal for days of play and we do our best to adhere to these dates but due to constraints with booking diamonds, this may not always be possible, particularly when rescheduling games.
-We do try to maximize times during the week and use weekends only when necessary.
+We do try to maximize times during the week and use weekends only when necessary as dependent on field availability.

 3. T-ball and Rookie (coach pitch)